Coronavirus: changes to services

 For a full list of daily activities, see our Personal Independence Payment and Disability Living Allowance factsheet.

 The two mobility activities that are assessed are:

 - moving around.

 PIP has replaced Disability Living Allowance (DLA) for anyone making a new claim, so if you’re claiming for the first time you’ll need to claim PIP.
-If you’re over State Pension age, you should apply for Attendance Allowance instead.
+If you’re over State Pension age, unless you have been invited to make a claim for PIP, you should apply for Attendance Allowance instead.